Table of Contents

 John “The Lion” Daly is one of golf’s most colorful characters.
 He has entertained for three decades with his Santa Clause-style beard and statement-making fashion at free living.
 By the end of this post, you will have a clear idea of the John Daly WITB 2023 setup.

-The man from Carmichael, California, had a tough outing in 2022.
-However, he ended the year on a high, tying for second at the PNC Championship with his son John II.
+The gentleman from Carmichael, California, had a tough outing in 2022.
+However, he ended the year on a high, tying for second at the PNC Championship with his son John Daly II.

-My goal in this guide is to expose you to the golf clubs the big man uses and what to expect from him in 2023.
+My goal in this guide is to expose you to the golf clubs the big man uses and what to expect from him on the PGA Tour Champions in 2023.

 John Daly Quick Facts Table